azuyalabs/yasumi/README.md

 * Belgium    : For separately testing the Belgium Holiday Provider
 * USA        : For separately testing the USA Holiday Provider
 * Italy      : For separately testing the Italy Holiday Provider
+* France     : For separately testing the France Holiday Provider

 Basic Usage